ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-intro.md

 {{site.data.keyword.redhat_openshift_full}} on {{site.data.keyword.vmwaresolutions_short}} provides the capability to deploy a {{site.data.keyword.redhat_openshift_notm}} Cluster by using an automated deployment of the VMware Software Defined Data Center (SDDC) architecture.
 The {{site.data.keyword.redhat_openshift_notm}} Cluster on {{site.data.keyword.cloud_notm}} components are deployed as virtual machines (VM) or appliances by using VMware NSX® software-defined networking.

-This reference architecture is for {{site.data.keyword.redhat_openshift_notm}} Clusters deployed on a vCenter Server instance.
+This reference architecture is for {{site.data.keyword.redhat_openshift_notm}} clusters deployed on a vCenter Server instance.
 It provides the foundation for customers who are starting their application modernization journey to the {{site.data.keyword.cloud_notm}}.
-- **vCenter Server** - an offering from {{site.data.keyword.vmwaresolutions_short}} and is a VMware-based platform that is automatically provisioned on {{site.data.keyword.cloud_notm}}.
+- **vCenter Server** is an offering from {{site.data.keyword.vmwaresolutions_short}} and is a VMware-based platform that is automatically provisioned on {{site.data.keyword.cloud_notm}}.
-- **Red Hat OpenShift** - an application platform for developing and managing containerized applications, which are deployed onto virtualized infrastructure platforms, such as VMware.
+- **Red Hat OpenShift** is an application platform for developing and managing containerized applications, which are deployed onto virtualized infrastructure platforms, such as VMware.

 ![IBM Cloud for VMware Solutions and {{site.data.keyword.redhat_openshift_notm}}](../../images/openshift-sddc.svg "IBM Cloud for VMware Solutions and {{site.data.keyword.redhat_openshift_notm}}"){: caption="Figure 1.
 IBM Cloud for VMware Solutions and OpenShift" caption-side="bottom"}